Webilop/woocommerce-html5-video/readme.txt

 1. Upload the `woocommerce-html5-video` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create your products through 'the Products' menu option
 4. Go to the Edit page of one of the created products.
-Under the 'Product Data' box, select the 'Video' optoin at the bottom.
+Under the 'Product Data' box, select the 'Video' option at the bottom.
 Select the video source: Embedded code or uploaded video.
 5. Update the product.